Ahmed-Fayed/Custom-and-Distributed-Training-with-TensorFlow/README.md

 # Custom-and-Distributed-Training-with-TensorFlow
-Second course of Tensorflow: Advanced Techniques
+Second course of Tensorflow: Advanced Techniques Specialization on Coursera